-Degenerative disc disease, stenosis, disc bulges, disc herniations, sciatica, and spinal arthritis are some of the most common back conditions that we see at Movement Solutions.
+Degenerative disc disease, stenosis, disc bulges, disc herniations, sciatica, and spinal arthritis are some of the most common back conditions.
 Almost everyone will experience back pain at some point in their lives.
 This pain can vary from mild to severe.
 It can be short-lived or long-lasting.
 However it happens, back pain can make many everyday activities difficult to perform.

 There are common risk factors that can contribute to having back problems.
-We have found five common limitations that can contribute to back pain and problems in our office.
+We have found five common limitations that can contribute to back pain that simply does not go away.
 They include:

 - Stiffness of the hip muscles